Holiday rentals in Aberdeen

 Aberdeen’s granite architecture — much of it composed from the light-grey rock sourced from the same local quarry — catches the eye in more ways than one.
 Historic buildings display their splendour whichever way you look, be it the 15th-century heraldry of St Machar’s Cathedral or the majestic Marischal College, said to be the second-largest granite building in the world.
 The university is a major feature: King’s College, with its crown-topped medieval chapel, was established in 1495, its campus centred on the cobbled, leafy streets of Old Aberdeen.
 But the sea here is just as important, with a mile-long stretch of golden beach running from the mouth of the River Don to the charming 19th-century fishing cottages of Footdee.
 A host of landscaped parks and gardens complete the effect of a Scottish city that shimmers with elegance.

-Top things to do in Aberdeen
+What are the top things to do in Aberdeen?

 Duthie Park